Interview with Andy Hunt

 What exactly is a “Conglommora?”

 “It’s the conglomeration of all the ships that left Earth.
-A generation ago, all the surviving ships connected each ship to one another.
+A generation or two ago, all the surviving ships connected each ship to one another.
 Now they’re sitting here at the edge of the void in empty space.
 Not in orbit; there are no system or planets.

 “But between the printers and reclaimers, each individual ship is fully independent.
 That’s how they were able to make the journey from Dead Earth in the first place without any fast-than-light (FTL) drives.